MullinsLab/ISDB/doc/Manual.md

 ### `subjects`

-The number of distinct subjects (presumably human HIV+ patients) with latent HIV integrated anywhere in this gene.
+The number of distinct subjects (presumably human HIV+ patients) with HIV integrated anywhere in this gene.

 ### `unique_sites`